nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

 To this end, firstly the sender needs to [upload the File](#upload-a-file) to the Backbone.
 Then, an appropriate [TransferFileOwnershipRequestItem]({% link _docs_integrate/data-model-overview.md %}#transferfileownershiprequestitem) must be sent to the peer, who shall become the new owner of the File.
 If they accept it, the ownership of the File on the Backbone will be transferred to them.
-Additionally, a [RepositoryAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) will be created for the recipient, whose `content` is an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) with [IdentityFileReference]({% link _docs_integrate/attribute-values.md %}#identityfilereference) as `value.@type`.
+Additionally, an [OwnIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) will be created for the recipient, whose `content` is an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) with [IdentityFileReference]({% link _docs_integrate/attribute-values.md %}#identityfilereference) as `value.@type`.
-Moreover, this RepositoryAttribute will be shared with the sender, i.e. an own shared IdentityAttribute will be created for the recipient and a peer shared IdentityAttribute will be created for the sender.
+Moreover, this OwnIdentityAttribute will be shared with the sender, i.e. an own shared IdentityAttribute will be created for the recipient and a peer shared IdentityAttribute will be created for the sender.

 ## Request for Transferring the Ownership of a File